mortenson/lexical-collab-stream/README.md

 ## Requirements

-- Node v22.6.0+ (to natively run typescript with type stripping, I'm too lazy to transpile)
 - Redis running locally on port 6379

 ## Running locally

 1. In one tab: `npm i && npm run dev`
-2. In another tab: `node server.ts`
+2. In another tab: `npm run server` (`npm run server-wipe-db` will wipe redis if needed).

 ## Not implemented yet

-- Every node type `lexical-yjs` supports
+- Every node type `lexical-yjs` supports (note: I'm actually not sure the best way to generically support all node types)
 - Accurate server reconciliation (there's no guarantee all clients have the same EditorState, we could have an explicit reconciliation cycle or something like rollback+reapply per the blog linked above)
-- Re-connecting
 - Message compression (clients or the server could collapse chains of messages like `upsert 1 -> upsert 1 -> delete 1` to `delete 1`)
+- Awareness
-- Aawareness
+- Undo/redo

 ## Not planning to implement